-- 1. Any student who fails four (4) or more MAJOR SUBJECTS may be retained.
-MAJOR SUBJECTS are: English Language Arts, math, science, social studies, and physical education (which includes health instruction). - 2.
-Any student who fails two (2) or more MAJOR SUBJECTS or who is being considered for retention will be reviewed by the Promotion Retention Committee (administrator, counselor, child study team member, and teachers assigning failing grades).
+- 1. Any student who fails two (2) or more MAJOR SUBJECTS or who is being considered for retention will be reviewed by the Promotion Retention Committee (administrator, counselor, child study team member, and teachers assigning failing grades).
 Eligibility for summer school attendance will be determined.
-A final recommendation will be made to the principal. - 3.
+A final recommendation will be made to the principal. - 2.
 A failure of two (2) CYCLE SUBJECTS will be equivalent to a failure in one (1) MAJOR SUBJECT.
-CYCLE SUBJECTS are: computer education, geotechnology, music, art, and Spanish. - 4.
+CYCLE SUBJECTS are: computer education, geotechnology, music, art, and Spanish. - 3.
 Failure to attend summer school where indicated may result in retention at grade level.